Gastric Bypass Surgery Cost and Procedure Information

 - Post-operative pain

-Your surgeon will make every effort to ensure that none of these problems occur.
+Your surgeon will make every effort to ensure that none of these problems occurs.
 It is also key that you follow your surgeon's specific guidance before and after surgery.
-This helps to further reduce the likelihood of gastric bypass risks and complications.
-If you have any questions about the risks, you surgeon will be happy to answer them for you.
+This helps further to reduce the likelihood of gastric bypass risks and complications.
+If you have any questions about the risks, your surgeon will be happy to answer them for you.

 Frequently Asked Questions